-The inability to see, determine, or acknowledge one’s own strengths has a plethora of negative consequences.
+The inability to see, determine, or acknowledge one’s personal strengths has a plethora of negative consequences.
 Those who don’t value themselves are apt to engage in people-pleasing, chasing external validation.
 This quest can become obsessive, leading to being taken advantage of, professionally, or remaining in one-sided, or otherwise unhealthy personal relationships.

 What we cannot see,

 we cannot foster,

 create the life of our dreams,